PoojaNair5919/supply-chain-analytics/README.md

 ![Dashboard Demo](images/dashboard_gif.gif)

+Analyzed 180K+ supply chain records to identify delivery bottlenecks and uncover that delays are driven by high-volume segments rather than inefficiency.

 This project analyzes global supply chain performance using data analytics and interactive dashboards.

 The analysis focuses on understanding delivery delays, product performance, logistics efficiency, and customer purchasing behavior across more than **180,000 orders**.